 Your choice of plan exists in a contract that the Michigan Education Trust protects.

 How Do I Enroll in the MET Plan?

-You can enroll online through the MET’s official website.
+You can enroll online through the MET’s official website during open enrollment periods.
 You need Social Security numbers, birthdates and contact information for all parties to the contract.
 You also need to provide the current school year for your beneficiary.

-You can also download a contract on the website to fill out and mail.
+You can also download a contract on the website to fill out and mail in.
 You will need to choose your plan type: Full Benefits, Limited Benefits or Community College.